 - drafting construction contracts and appointments to engage contractors and professionals for remediation works;

 - advising builders/contractors on their liability in relation to any defective cladding and fire safety defects;

 - providing homeowners with guidance when buying or selling a property which may be subject to the requirement for an EWS1 form; and

-- advising landlords and leaseholders on their currently and prospective duties and responsibilities under the Fire Safety Act 2021, the Building Safety Bill and also otherwise, including under the Defective Premises Act 1972.
+- advising landlords and leaseholders on their currently and prospective duties and responsibilities under the Fire Safety Act 2021, the Building Safety Act 2022 and otherwise, including under the Defective Premises Act 1972.

 For further information, please contact any member of the Cladding team.